v-fisenko/Zabbix/zbx-templates/zbx-fortinet/zbx-fortinet-hwsensors/README.md

 Installation
 ------------

-1. Add a value mapping named `fgHwSensorEntAlarmStatus` with the following values:
+1. Add a value mapping named `FgHwSensorEntAlarmStatus` with the following values:
   * 0 => false
   * 1 => true
 2. Import **zbx-fortinet-hwsensors.xml** file into Zabbix.